flisanp/ms2-barcelona-guide/README.md

 - Info window on markers only shows last location.
     - changed marker and infowindow to const types instead of var.
 They need to be const as per the google documentation.

+- Contrasting issues

+- Menu on mobile overlapping text on the landing page